mre/endler.dev/content/2024/asking-better-questions/index.md

 Asking **good** questions is a skill that can be learned and improved upon.
 Asking **more** questions can't hurt along the way.

-So, how Do You Ask Good Questions?
+So, how do you ask better questions?